 I'm a children's author, writing poetry and illustrating for magazines and books, and am thrilled to share poetry, pictures, writing advice and other good stuff from my picture books, Gibber/Animal Acrostics, Spinning Circles: Action Poems and Dozy Poems, Cozy Days.
+I also have two upcoming releases this year, Shimmer/Songs of Night and A Star Full of Sky.
 So welcome to this whimsical world, and read on!

 Like cookie dough?